particle-iot/docs/src/content/en/shared/examples.md

 // Next we go into the setup function.

 void setup() {
-    /* The setup function is a part of every microcontroller app.
+    /* The setup function is a part of every Wiring-based app.
     The setup function is called once when your device turns on or resets.
     Steps taken in this function should be things you only want to have to do once, when your device starts running.
     For this app, our steps are as follows: